nick3point5/Seismo/README.md

 5. `$ cd ../../seismo-react`
 6. Install React dependances by running
    `$ npm i`
 7. In the ./src/config take notice the **firebaseInit.jsx**.
-This is were you want to input your firebase keys.
+This is where you want to input your firebase keys.
 Also consider **Api.jsx**, this is where the api location will be pass to react.
 -------
 # Pre-development
 ## User Stories